tomasharkema/nixos-nvidia-vgpu/README.md

       };
     }
     ```
     This currently downlaods and installs a merged driver that I built, gets it from my google drive.
+And requires kernel `5.15`.
 3. Run `nixos-rebuild switch --impure`. (unfortunatley it still needs --impure to run, see issues)

 ## Requirements